 (5) The Chief Executive Officer may call on or use the financial assurance provided by the licensee under regulation 28 to cover any costs incurred under this regulation.

-[Regulation 26A inserted in Gazette 29 Sep 2006 p.
+[Regulation 26A inserted by Gazette 29 Sep 2006 p.
 4264-5.]

 27. Levy, determining amount of